 GT|Connect will also allow you to charge your mobile device at slot machines and table games and use the virtual players card everywhere on the property you use a traditional players card.

-Greektown Casino is making a major investment in sports betting in 2020.
+Greektown Casino is making a major investment in sports betting, opening Barstool Sportsbook in December 2020.

-Penn National Gaming has reportedly put $1 million into construction of a temporary sports betting lounge on the property it hopes to open by March 2020.
-Plus, it is putting millions more into a 5,000- to 6,000-square-foot permanent sportsbook in the center of the casino floor.
+Penn National Gaming reportedly put $1 million into construction of a temporary sports betting lounge on the property that it opened in March 2020.
+Plus, it put millions more into a 5,000- to 6,000-square-foot permanent sportsbook in the center of the casino floor.
 The permanent sportsbook will eventually replace Greektown Casino-Hotel’s underperforming Synergy electronic table games section.

-Plans for both the temporary and permanent sportsbooks include walls covered with HDTV screens, betting kiosks and bars.
+The permanent Barstool Sportsbook has walls covered with HDTV screens, betting kiosks and bars.

 Considering the prime location, Greektown Casino-Hotel officials have particularly high hopes for retail sports betting.
 The hope is that the Greektown Casino-Hotel sportsbook will be a popular pregame and postgame location for Tigers and Lions games, providing a shot in the arm for the property and downtown Detroit.